Helen H. Bacon: Career

 Bacon taught graduate courses regularly at Columbia University and was a visiting professor at Harvard University and Hampshire College.
 During her summer vacations, Bacon taught classics in translation at the Bread Loaf School of English at Middlebury College, and she was awarded an honorary doctorate there in 1970.
 With Pulitzer Prize poet Anthony Hecht, Bacon translated Aeschylus' Seven Against Thebes, which was nominated for a National Book Award in 1973.

 During her retirement, Bacon was a trustee of Meekins Library in Williamsburg from 1996 to 2001.

 Work

 In her presidential address to the American Philological Association in 1985, Bacon talked about her "lifelong preoccupation with the importance of the esthetic and literary features of Plato's work".
 The content summary note for the Helen H. Bacon Papers, held at the library of Barnard College, describes her work as focusing on Aeschylus, Plato, Vergil, and Apuleius and the comic novel on the classical side, but including work on Robert Frost and Edith Hamilton which is more properly categorized as classical reception studies.
 An obituary in scholarly journal The Classical World, written by Nancy Felson, Deborah Roberts, and Laura Slatkin described her as "well ahead of her time", a "pioneer", and "anticipat[ing] subsequent directions in the field", on account of Bacon's engagement with literary theory and psychoanalytic theory.

+Among her published articles and papers, Bacon wrote two books.
+Barbarians in Greek Tragedy (1961) details the ways in which foreigners were characterised in the works of Aeschylus, Sophocles, and Euripides.
+The second, a translation and introduction to Aeschylus' Seven Against Thebes, was co-authored with Anthony Hecht (1973).
+The translation was nominated for a National Book Award.